matpow2/cuwo/README.md

 A. 'coo-woo'

+Q. I am not a programmer, and I can't reverse-engineer anything.
+How do I help?

+A. We need people who can create end-user documentation as well!
+Have a look around, and see if anything is missing in the wiki.

-Q. What is the MITM server?
+Q. What is a MITM server?

-A. The MITM server sits between your client and server, and can manipulate and inject packets.
-It's not really useful for the average user, so use the normal server instead.
+A. A MITM server sits between your client and server, and can manipulate and inject packets.
+It's not really useful for the normal user, so use the real cuwo server instead.

 Special thanks
 ==============

-Favorlock - scripting and commands

 Sarcen - help with some protocol variables, scripting

+Perl - protocol RE

 Somer - help with some protocol variables

-Perl - protocol RE
+Favorlock - scripting and commands

+Kainzo - Testing

 DRayX - encrypt.py and protocol RE